-- Setup evironment variables.

-- Install a writable copy of the CUDA Samples.

-- Verify the installation.
+- Setup evironment variables. - ▶ Install a writable copy of the CUDA Samples. - ▶ Install third-party libraries used by some of the CUDA Samples. - Verify the installation.

 6.1.
 Environment Setup

 The PATH variable needs to include /usr/local/cuda-6.5/bin